jassMarok/nasa-image-search/app/README.md

 - Extra long descriptions have been cut short for better aesthetics, a simple solution to cut on white space after max words is used
 - An empty search is short circuited on app
 - Although search input is throttled, it can lead to excessive calls in some cases if this happens please wait for few minutes before continuing.
+- No effort has been made to make the app mobile friendly

 ## Available Scripts